zhiyongliu/incubator-drill/testing/README.md

 "expected-file": specifies where the .e file is, relative to the resources directory.
 An absolute path can also be specified, starting with '/'.

-"verification-type" picks the verification method to use.
+"verification-type" picks which verification method(s) to use.
 For small result sets, in-memory will be used for record-by-record verification.
 For large data, we will implement a map-reduce method for verification.
+If the list is left empty, no verifications will be performed for the test.

 "matrices" is a list, so multiple queries can be submitted as a batch.

 "datasources" contains information regarding how data sources are created and stored.
-In the above example, it is an empty list, in which case, it is assumed that the data sources needed are already in place.
+In the above example, it is an empty list, in which case it is assumed that the data sources needed are already in place.
 If you want to populate data at runtime, use the following format:

     "datasources": [
         {